-#Plan A: Begin pre-university
+#Plan A: Begin college or university

 If you decide to take the academic path pretty quickly after SPM, have a think about what fuels your passion and excites you.
 Do you like working with numbers?
 Does the fast-paced world of pop culture rock your world?
 Maybe you’ve got a soft spot for young children and love patiently answering their many queries.

 List down everything you enjoy doing during your free time and reflect on what you actually love doing.
 Remember, it’s very different compared to what you imagine you love doing.
 Your results slip will also show you your strengths and weaknesses.
-Focus on those and choose a pre-university programme that caters to what you do best.
+Focus on those and choose a programme that caters to what you do best.